A few words from Laura...

 - ESL Teaching – Teach and tutor immigrants and visitors who have the desire to learn English.

-- Real Estate license – I continue to hold my license for the entire state of Connecticut to help those looking for their new home or business, or want to sell.
+- Real Estate license – I continue to hold my license for the entire state of Connecticut to help those looking for their new home or business, or for those that want to sell.